Iran, EU agree to talk again on nuclear dispute

 “Neither side wants these talks to completely fail.
 The Iranians want to take a crack at a re-elected Obama,” said Cliff Kupchan, a Middle East analyst at consultancy Eurasia Group.

-“Secondly, there is hope that this massive revenue hemorrhage caused by EU oil sanctions is just going to get worse and Iran will be more conciliatory at the negotiation table.”
+“Secondly, there is hope that this massive revenue haemorrhage caused by EU oil sanctions is just going to get worse and Iran will be more conciliatory at the negotiation table.”